mtlynch/mtlynch.io/content/posts/key-mime-pi/index.md

 hi
 ```

-If that fails, the problem is with the USB HID interface.
-If you can successfully generate keystrokes from the command line but not in the browser, that suggests a bug in the Key Mime Pi web app.
-[File a bug on Github](https://github.com/mtlynch/key-mime-pi/issues/new), so that I can help you diagnose it.

 ### Writes to HID interface hang

 When testing Key Mime Pi on the Pi Zero W, I ran into a case where writes to `/dev/hidg0` hung indefinitely.
 I tried a different Micro-USB to USB-A cable, and the problem went away.
 I suspect that the first cable was either damaged or supported power only and not data.
 If you run into hanging writes to `/dev/hidg0`, try a USB cable that supports data transfer (most USB cables do).